Discretization of the Ergodic Functional Central Limit Theorem: Rate of convergence - A general approach

 \section{Rate of convergence - A general approach}

-In this section, we extend the abstract framework from Section \ref{section:convergence_inv_distrib_gnl} to establish the rate of convergence of the empirical measures (\ref{eq:def_weight_emp_meas}).
-The approach we propose consists in two part.
-First we give appropriate weak error estimations and on the other hand we give suitable step weight assumptions related the martingale part of the empirical measures.
-Notice that the weak error estimation is the crucial tool to obtain high rate of convergence of the weighted empirical measures.
+In this section, we extend the abstract framework from Section \ref{section:convergence_inv_distrib_gnl} to be adapted to establish an ergodic CLT for the empirical measures (\ref{eq:def_weight_emp_meas}) with the highest possible order.
+The approach we propose is twofold.
+First we give appropriate weak error type estimations and on second we give suitable step weight assumptions to control the martingale part of increments of functions of the approximation $(\overline{X}_{\Gamma_n})_{n \in \mathbb{N}^{\ast}}$.
+Notice that, together with the choice of weights $(\eta_{n})_{n \in \mathbb{N}^{\ast}}$, the weak error type estimations are the crucial tool to obtain high order of convergence in the CLT satisfied by the weighted empirical measures (\ref{eq:def_weight_emp_meas}).